System Design Space

 Qdrant: vector database and architecture

-Vector database for semantic and hybrid retrieval: collections/points, payload filters, HNSW indexing, distributed mode, and consistency controls.
+Vector database for semantic and hybrid search: collections and points, HNSW, payload filters, shards, replicas, and RAG-oriented retrieval.

 Source